shivamangina/Bicotrage/README.md

 ## Solution

-Our Arbitrage Platform is built with the **Biconomy SDK**, and we're solving the problem mentioned above with it.
+Our Arbitrage Platform is built with the **Biconomy SDK**, where we're helping the users to make a arbitage easily with few clicks and saving time and money.

 ### Features used from Biconomy: